 Joking aside, this is an example of a normal digital camera image.
 It was taken using Fujifilm's X-H1.
 I am holding a FineShut KIWAMI sheet (cut in a rectangular shape) with my left hand.
 The FineShut KIWAMI cannot be distinguished at all in this picture.

 Take a look at the next picture.
 It is an image taken simultaneously from an infrared camera.

 This means that the fleece jacket and cap were absorbing light in the visible light region and then reflected near-infrared rays.
 This results into an image where most of the colors changed to white.
-The plants behind me are also white, which is completely different from the picture above.
+The plants behind me are also white, which is completely different from the initial color picture.

 This time, you can also clearly see the Fineshut KIWAMI I have in my hand.
 This picture shows the effect of near-infrared in colors of a picture.

 For the comparison, I made the original color photo into black and white.
 The difference is clear when you put them side by side.

 The fleece jacket I wore this time was 100% polyester.
 In this way, even though synthetic fiber has high light absorption performance in the visible light range, it often reflects the close-range infrared in full.
 This shows that our FineShut KIWAMI is "strong in near-infrared!"

 Product introduction of the fine shut series, please purchase from here!

 As mentioned above, I talked about the near-infrared in this blog.

 It is commonly used for food and product inspection which is usually set with visible light.
 For example, sensors for automatic driving utilizes the function as a night vision camera.
 Optical use of near-infrared has received great attention in recent years.